 Published

-This month, a new rule called the Waters of the United States (WOTUS) rule, issued by the Environmental Protection Agency (EPA) and the U.S. Army Corps of Engineers, is scheduled to take effect.
-The rule changes what activities are subject to federal jurisdiction and thus will require federal permits for farmers, home builders, and other landowners and businesses who have plans to use their property.
+Earlier this year, a new rule called Waters of the United States (WOTUS), was issued by the Environmental Protection Agency (EPA) and the U.S. Army Corps of Engineers.
+The rule changed what types of activities and bodies of water fall under federal jurisdiction and require federal permits for farmers, home builders, and other landowners and businesses with plans to use their property.

-The details: The WOTUS rule expands the agencies’ authority, using vague terms to define millions of acres of water and land features including ponds, farms, and backyards.
-As a result, landowners, businesses, and farmers will be forced to hire expensive consultants and experts to figure out whether they need permits to use their land.
-If wrong, they may face severe penalties.
+The details: The WOTUS rule uses vague terms to define millions of acres of water and land features including ponds, farms, and backyards.
+Landowners, businesses, and farmers will likely need to hire consultants and experts to figure out whether they need permits to use their land—and may face severe penalties if they are wrong.

-The state of play: The WOTUS rule is scheduled to take effect on March 20, 2023.
-It is the latest iteration of several changes to WOTUS regulations that different Administrations have promulgated over the past decade or so.
+The state of play: The WOTUS rule is the latest iteration of several changes to the rules and regulations around waters of the U.S. that different Administrations have put forward over the past decade.

-- In the courts: Last month, the U.S. Chamber of Commerce, the Kentucky Chamber of Commerce, and other associations filed a lawsuit in the U.S. District Court for the Eastern District of Kentucky against the WOTUS rule.
-The Kentucky federal court held a hearing on March 10.
-The rule is also being challenged in a number of other lawsuits brought by states, farmers and landowners, and business groups.
+• In the courts: The U.S. Chamber of Commerce, the Kentucky Chamber of Commerce, and other associations filed a lawsuit in the U.S. District Court for the Eastern District of Kentucky against the WOTUS rule.
+The rule is also being challenged in several other lawsuits brought by states, farmers and landowners, and business groups.

-It is a step backwards for promoting certainty and clarity in these regulations.
-By introducing new, vaguely described terms to describe the scope of the agencies’ regulatory jurisdiction, the 2023 rule will cause companies and property owners to delay or change plans completely.
-This is costly for all companies, but especially for small businesses that do not have consultants or regulatory experts on staff and do not have large budgets to hire such consultants.
+It is a step backwards for promoting certainty and clarity in these regulations and would cause companies and property owners to delay or change plans completely.
+This is costly for all companies, but especially for small businesses that do not have consultants or regulatory experts on staff.
 Any major adjustments needed due to the new WOTUS rule could lead to projects becoming unprofitable or not going forward at all.

 “While the Administration has laid out ambitious climate and infrastructure goals, they will not be achievable with this Waters of the United States rule, which creates needless uncertainty and endless red tape and requires businesses of all sizes to navigate an expensive and time-consuming permitting process,” said Marty Durbin, Senior Vice President of Policy at the U.S. Chamber.